DiabloPower/burn2cool/README.md

 - **82°C**: 65% performance (medium throttling)
 - **88°C**: 40% performance (strong throttling)
 - **≥ 95°C**: Minimum frequency (emergency mode)

+> 💡 **New in v4.0**: You can now use `--avg-temp` for average temperature across multiple CPU zones, or specify a particular thermal zone with `--thermal-zone`.
+The daemon auto-detects the best CPU thermal zone by default.

 > 💡 Thresholds scale proportionally when using `--temp-max`.
 For example, `--temp-max 85` adjusts all thresholds accordingly.